YangTuanAnh/YangTuanAnh/README.md

 # 💫About Me :
 👋 Hi there!
 I’m @YangTuanAnh.
-I grew up in Saigon, Vietnam, currently attending as a freshman in VNU-HCM University of Science in the fall of 2021.
+I grew up in Saigon, Vietnam, currently attending as a freshman in VNU-HCM University of Science in the fall of 2021.<br/>

-🌱 I am passionate about art and design and hope to combine them with my study in Computer Science and Math.
+🌱 I am passionate about art and design and hope to combine them with my study in Computer Science and Math.<br/>
 💞️ With a background in the Computer Science field and managing student-run organizations, I am currently interested in internship opportunities that will allow me to apply my programming, project management skills, and creative knowledge to the professional sphere.
-I'm seeking internships and research opportunities in the areas of design, computer science, and project management
+I'm seeking internships and research opportunities in the areas of design, computer science, and project management<br/>
 📫 You can reach me via yangtuananh2003@gmail.com or through Yang Tuấn Anh on LinkedIn.

 ## 🌐Socials